Postal Workers Say They Lack Supplies, Training To Protect Themselves From Virus

 Many workers have basic questions, for example: How long does coronavirus live on paper?

-Dr. Christopher Gill, who teaches Global Health at Boston University's School of Public Health, says the answer to "can you get the coronavirus from paper" is: "probably, but, I guess we would have to say we do not know."
+Dr. Christopher Gill, who teaches Global Health at Boston University's School of Public Health, says the answer to "Can you get the coronavirus from paper?" is: "Probably, but, I guess we would have to say we do not know."

 There's still a lot to learn about how long the virus can stay active on different surfaces, Gill explains.
 The latest evidence suggests it can remain viable on cardboard for up to 24 hours.
 But that information comes from a lab study – and "real world" conditions might be different.